Superlinear Lower Bounds Based on ETH

 \subsection{Simulating Turing Machines Using Boolean Circuits}

+Let a fully time-constructible function $t$ be given.
 Any $O(t(n))$ time bounded Turing machine can be simulated by an oblivious Turing machine in $O(t(n) \cdot \log(t(n)))$ time \cite{Pippenger:1979}.
 Moreover, any $O(t(n))$ time bounded Turing machine can be simulated by Boolean circuits of size \mbox{$O(t(n) \cdot \log(t(n)))$} which can be computed efficiently by a Turing machine \cite{Cook1988:short}.